pmd/pmd/docs/pages/pmd/userdocs/understanding_rulesets.md

 There are two major use cases:

 1. When defining a new rule, the rule needs to be defined in a ruleset.
-PMD's built-in rules are defined in specific rulesets from which the rule reference documentation is generated, see [Java Rules](pmd_rules_java.html) for an example.
+PMD's built-in rules are defined in special rulesets from which the rule reference documentation is generated, see [Java Rules](pmd_rules_java.html) for an example.

-    Similar rules are grouped together into the same ruleset, like the [Java Braces Ruleset](pmd_rules_java_braces.html) which contains rules that all deal with missing braces.
+    Similar rules are grouped together into the same category, like [Java Best Practices](pmd_rules_java_bestpractices.html) which contains rules which enforce generally accepted best practices.

-2. When executing PMD you need to tell, which rules should be executed.
+2. When executing PMD, you need to tell, which rules should be executed.
 You could directly point to the built-in rulesets, but then you might be overwhelmed by the found violations.
 As described in [Best Practices](pmd_userdocs_best_practices.html), it's better to define an own custom ruleset.